 Students are advised to register as early as possible on Portico for any management module they wish to take as an option or elective.
 For the most part we will accept students on our optional/elective modules on a first come first served basis according to the date of selection on Portico.
 Places may be limited on some modules depending on room constraints.

-The MS&I Student Administration team is always available to meet students to discuss their selections.
-The MS&I Student Reception is located on the 1st floor of the Engineering Front Building on Malet Place.
+The UCL School of Management Student Administration team is always available to meet students to discuss their selections.
+The UCL School of Management Student Reception is located on the 1st floor of the Engineering Front Building on Malet Place.
 Students are also advised to discuss any doubts regarding timetabling or permitted module combinations with their parent departments.

 Detailed information for all modules can be found on the available courses section of our website.
 On these pages students can find a list of all available modules and details covering eligibility, term, assessment, learning outcomes and core texts.